Introducing The Brellum Pandial Marina Tricompax Chronometer

 ![]() | ![]() |

 The watch is powered by the calibre 1440/270, a manual-winding movement that offers a 42-hour power reserve and operates at a frequency of 28,800 vph (4Hz).
-It comes with the same pink alligator leather strap and is limited to 270 pieces.
-The price is yet to be revealed.
+It comes with the same pink alligator leather strap and is limited to 270 pieces with a price of $32,600 / AED 123,000.
 Flip these watches over, to spot the sapphire caseback engraved with the 270th-anniversary emblem.
 Peer inside, and you’ll find the 'côte unique' motif adorning the bridge finishing, a meticulous detail that underscores Vacheron Constantin's commitment to fine watchmaking.

 For more information, visit Vacheron Constantin’s official website.